Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: A New Class of Kernel Functions

 \begin{corollary} Suppose $g_j$, $j=1,\ldots,n$ are the first $n$ eigenfunctions of $\Psi$, i.e, $g_j=\phi_j$.
 For $g\in V\subset L_2(\Omega)$, there exists a constant $ C_1>0$ such that

 Furthermore, if $g\in \mathcal{N}_{\Psi}(\Omega)$, then there exists a constant $C_2>0$ such that

 \end{corollary}

-Corollary \ref{coro:linear1} shows that if we can design the input functions to be eigenfunctions of $\Psi$, the convergence rate of MSPE is polynomial.
+Corollary \ref{coro:linear1} represents the convergence rate analogue to that of conventional GPs \citep{tuo2020kriging}, and shows that if we can design the input functions to be eigenfunctions of $\Psi$, the convergence rate of MSPE is polynomial.
 If the functional space is further assumed to be the RKHS associated with the kernel $\Psi$ (i.e. $g\in \mathcal{N}_{\Psi}(\Omega)$), which is smaller than $L_2(\Omega)$, the convergence rate becomes faster as indicated by (\ref{eq:l1c12}).
+This result indicates a significant difference between the proposed GP defined on a functional space and the conventional one defined on a Euclidean space.
+That is, the convergence results of (\ref{eq:l1c11}) and (\ref{eq:l1c12}) depend on the norm of the functional space that the input $g$ lies in, which is different from that of conventional GPs which only involves the Euclidean norm.